mercere99/Emperfect/README.md

 ### The `:Compile` Command

 The compile command specifies how each of the test cases below should be compiled.
 Each step of the compilation process is monitored and if any fail they are stored as error cases.
-Once compilation has been completed successfully, the executable is run and output from that is reported back to the user (at the specified level of detail).
+Once compilation has been completed successfully, the executable is run and output is reported back to the user (at the specified level of detail).

 The settings on `:Compile` rarely need to be overridden.
 They are: